dev-yoonik/YK-BiT-SDK-Python/README.md

 ```

- If you're interested in using YooniK.BiometricInThings API for identification purposes, please contact us.
+ If you're interested in using Youverse BiometricInThings API for identification purposes, please contact us.

 ## Running the sample